mbagheri-dev/charts/README.md

 # Fleetman Helm Chart

-This Helm chart deploys the Fleetman project on Kubernetes clusters.
+This Helm chart deploys the Fleetman microservice project on Kubernetes clusters.

 ## Prerequisites